Why would a baby go on a breast-feeding strike?

 - Stress or distraction.
 Overstimulation, delayed feedings or a long separation from you might cause fussiness and difficulty nursing.
 A strong reaction from you to being bitten during breast-feeding might have the same effect.
 Sometimes a baby is simply too distracted to breast-feed.

 - Unusual scents or tastes.
 Changes in your smell due to a new soap, perfume, lotion or deodorant might cause your baby to lose interest in breast-feeding.
-Changes in the taste of breast milk — triggered by factors such as the food you eat, your period or getting pregnant again — also can trigger a breast-feeding strike.
+Changes in the taste of breast milk — triggered by the food you eat, medication, your period or getting pregnant again — also can trigger a breast-feeding strike.

 Managing a breast-feeding strike